williamorim/brasileirao/README.md

 # brasileirao

-R Package with the Brazilian National Soccer League (Brasileirão) matches from 2003 to 2020.
+R Package with the Brazilian National Soccer League (Brasileirão) matches from 2003 to 2022.

-For Portuguese speakers: pacote com os resultados das partidas da Série A do Brasileirão de 2003 a 2020.
-Veja [aqui um post sobre como usar](https://blog.curso-r.com/posts/2021-03-02-brasileirao/).

 <a href="https://raw.githubusercontent.com/williamorim/brasileirao/master/data-raw/csv/matches.csv" download="matches.csv">Click
+here</a> to download the matches table in CSV.

+<a href="https://raw.githubusercontent.com/williamorim/brasileirao/master/data-raw/csv/stats.csv" download="matches.csv">Click
-here</a> to download all data in CSV.
+here</a> to download the stats table in CSV.

 ## Installation